Ivy-Apps/ivy-wallet/docs/Developer-Guidelines.md

 ### 2. ViewModel (mediator)
 Triggers `Action` for incoming `Event`, transforms the result to `UI State` and propagates it to the UI via `Flow`.

+**Motivation**
+- Domain logic & UI independent of each other. _(Dependency Inversion)_
+- Defines the behavior for each UI and connects it with the corresponding domain logic.

 ```mermaid
 graph TD;